DocketAlarm/pacer-api/README.md

 Python API Client for the Docket Alarm Legal Database (www.docketalarm.com)

-This library guides you through some of the Docket Alarm capabilities API.

 ## Docket Alarm's Court Coverage
 [Docket Alarm is a legal research website](www.docketalarm.com) that provides access to United States courts: